reallygooday/BertelsmannScholarship/README.md

 Cohort begins Nov‍emb‍er 2‍0th, 2‍01‍9 (the initial 3.5-month foundational course in Cloud track)

-Bertelsmann is one of the largest mass media companies based in Germany.
-Worldwide the company has almost 350 locations.
+Bertelsmann is the German media and services multinational corporation Worldwide the company has almost 350 locations.
 It was founded as a publishing house by Carl Bertelsmann in 1835.

 The Initial Challenge Course "Introduction to Cloud DevOps":